akamaanullah/akamaanullah/README.md

 ---

 ##  Featured Projects
+(Also pinned to my GitHub profile for quick access)

 | Project Name         | Description                                                           |
 |----------------------|-------------------------------------------------------------------------|
 | **RTG Workspace**     | Project management tool with drag-and-drop boards and real-time dashboards |